 What is SNMP?

-This protocol allows devices with different hardware or software to share information with one another.
+In short, SNMP allows devices with different hardware or software to share information with one another.
 Almost every network device answers SNMP requests.
 Thanks to SNMP, network management tools have access to information from nearly every device connected to a network.

-You can find more information about how SNMP works on our blog.
+Find more information about how SNMP works on our blog.

 What is an SNMP port number?